Assistant Professor in Orthopaedic Surgery, Division of Physical Therapy

 Current Projects

-Dr. Pastva is currently focusing on clinic research.
-She uses and lends to multidisciplinary teams, her unique expertise in physiology and physical rehabilitation to explore rehabilitation strategies for optimizing the health and function of individuals living with chronic cardiovascular or pulmonary diseases and/or surviving critical illness.
-In these emerging studies, therapeutic strategies are implemented early in hospitalization or in the home or outpatient settings in an attempt to mitigate the muscle weakness and functional decline that accompanies an ICU and/or hospital admission.
+Dr. Pastva is currently focusing on clinical research.
+She uses and lends to multidisciplinary teams her unique expertise in physiology and physical rehabilitation to explore rehabilitation strategies for optimizing the health and function of individuals living with chronic cardiovascular or pulmonary diseases and/or surviving critical illness.
+In these emerging studies, therapeutic strategies are implemented early in hospitalization or in the home or outpatient settings to mitigate the muscle weakness and functional decline accompanying an ICU and/or hospital admission.
 Examples of current projects include:

-- Rehabilitation paradigms in critical illness: Long-term complications associated with intensive care unit (ICU) survival are prolonged neuromuscular weakness and functional impairment.
+• Rehabilitation paradigms in critical illness: Long-term complications associated with intensive care unit (ICU) survival are prolonged neuromuscular weakness and functional impairment.
 A growing body of literature suggests that a multidisciplinary early rehabilitation program improves functional outcomes and reduces subsequent health care and rehabilitation costs.
-Projects in this focus area seek to: identify whether there are specific groups of patients who will benefit most from early rehabilitation; and determine optimal rehabilitation paradigms for combating post-ICU syndrome (PICS).
+Projects in this focus area seek to identify whether specific groups of patients will benefit most from early rehabilitation and determine optimal rehabilitation paradigms for combating post-ICU syndrome (PICS).

 Selected Publications & Grants